aeon-technology/site/src/support.md

 For technical and scientific issues, use the [contact form](./contact).

-For any general issues, please contact us by sending an email to: support@directforcefield.com
+For sales and other issues, please contact us by sending an email to: support@directforcefield.com